Shreyas-Walde/daigaku-ranking/README.md

 ## 🌐 Deployment

-### Deploy to Netlify (Recommended)
-1. Connect your GitHub repository
-2. Build settings are auto-configured via `netlify.toml`
-3. Your site will be live at `https://your-site-name.netlify.app`

 ### Deploy to Vercel (Recommended)
+1. Click the deploy button above or visit [Vercel](https://vercel.com)
-1. Connect your GitHub repository
+2. Connect your GitHub repository
-2. Build
+3. Vercel automatically detects Vite configuration
-3. Your site will be live
+4. Your site will be live at `https://your-project-name.vercel.app`

 ### Manual Deploy
 ```bash